-Find out how to report a dump using the Hardware Management Console (HMC), the IBM i service tools, an AIX command, or a Linux command.
+Find out how to report a dump by using the management console, the IBM i service tools, an AIX command, or a Linux command.

-Reporting a dump using an HMC:
+Reporting a dump by using a management console:

-You can report a dump using a Hardware Management Console (HMC).
+You can report a dump by using the Hardware Management Console (HMC) or the IBM Systems Director Management Console (SDMC).